Join us for a summer of research, innovation, and discovery!

 • One or more research or extended course project experiences at their home institution

-• Shown a clear connection between their skills and possible projects/labs
+• A clear connection between skills and possible projects/labs

 • Relevant programming (e.g. C; C++) or other experience

-• Strong letters of recommendation from academic advisors or faculty member
+• Strong letter of recommendation from an academic advisor or faculty member

 Do Summer Scholars receive financial support?